vinaydhegde/testdriven-site/src/_posts/blog/2018-10-23-deploying-a-node-app-to-google-cloud-with-kubernetes.md

     - A *[PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/)* defines a storage volume independent of the normal Pod-lifecycle.
 It's managed outside of the particular Pod that it resides in.
     - A *[PersistentVolumeClaim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims)* is a request to use the PersistentVolume by a user.

-> For more, review the [Kubernetes 101](https://kubernetes.io/docs/tutorials/k8s101/) and [Kubernetes 201](https://kubernetes.io/docs/tutorials/k8s201/) tutorials.
+> For more, review the [Learn Kubernetes Basics](https://kubernetes.io/docs/tutorials/kubernetes-basics/) tutorial.

 ## Project Setup